igorkolesnikov13/cymorph/paper/paper.md

 When CyMorph is used to quantify galactic morphology, each metric is supposed to represent how a given physical mechanism alters the shape of the system and we know that this is true in several cases @conselice2003relationship.
 CyMorph estimates the following parameters:

-- Concentration (C) -  measures how tight is the flux distribution of a given galaxy;
+- Concentration ($C$) -  measures how tight is the flux distribution of a given galaxy;
-- Asymmetry (A) - as name says, it quantifies how symmetric the galaxy is;
+- Asymmetry ($A$) - as name says, it quantifies how symmetric the galaxy is;
-- Smoothness (S) (also called Clumpiness) determines how clumpy the distribution is, being sensitive to the the presence of star-forming regions in a late-type galaxy;
+- Smoothness ($S$) (also called Clumpiness) determines how clumpy the distribution is, being sensitive to the the presence of star-forming regions in a late-type galaxy;
-- Entropy (H) -  in this case we measure the Shannon entropy which reflects the average amount of information in the image, and
+- Entropy ($H$) -  in this case we measure the Shannon entropy which reflects the average amount of information in the image, and
-- $G_2$ - is the second moment of the image gradient pattern which gives the integral of all the assymetric vectors.
+- $G_2$ - is the second moment of the image gradient pattern which gives the integral of all the asymmetric vectors.

 One of the most traditional systems designed to systematize the observed varieties of morphologies is based on Concentration, Asymmetry, and Smoothness e.g., @conselice2003relationship.
 These parameters have been used to study the physical properties of galaxies.
 Concentration is critical to distinguish between early- and late-type systems @conselice2003relationship.
 Also, as shown by @graham2001correlation, C well correlates with central velocity dispersion, galaxy size, luminosity, and black hole mass. [@conselice2000asymmetry; @conselice2003relationship] indicate that A is a good morphological indicator of galaxy interactions and mergers.
 These processes vary with redshift, so A may be valuable in extending the morphological analysis to the high redshift range. @conselice2003relationship studies how the S parameter may be associated to the star formation history.
 Early-type galaxies  (ETG) exhibit little signs of star formation and should result in low values of smoothness, while late-type galaxies (LTG) should have more pronounced star-forming regions, and by consequence, higher smoothness values, and in fact that is what is observed.
 The CAS system, together with H and $G_2$, is very effective  in distinguishing between early- and late-type galaxies and a combination of them may provide a solid intuition to find other classes still unknown.
-More important than having indicators that distinguish early- and late-type galaxies is that they reflect physical properties that can be examined in different environments and at different redshifts, probing the way galaxies evolve.
+More important than having indicators distinguishing early- and late-type galaxies is that they reflect physical properties that can be examined in different environments and at different redshifts, probing the way galaxies evolve.

 ## Morphometry and Machine learning